Eagle S: 2024 cable-cutting incident

 By 29 December, Finnish investigators had documented the drag line on the seabed over "several tens of kilometers", but had to postpone the investigation due to bad weather.
-At this stage they had not been able to locate the anchor missing from Eagle S.
+At this stage, they had not located the anchor missing from Eagle S.

-On 30 December, an application was filed to the Helsinki District Court, in which the UAE-based shipping company of the Eagle S, Caravella, seeks to overturn the seizure by the Finnish authorities.
-Maritime attorney Herman Ljungberg, representing the entire crew of the ship, strongly criticised the actions of the authorities to Helsingin Sanomat based on his conversation with the ship's captain.
-Ljungberg claims, that according to the captain, the situation is stressful and the crew is starving.
-He said that the crew has been interrogated without legal assistance, kept hungry and in one room, and not allowed to sleep.
-The allegations have been denied by the police.
+On 30 December, an application was filed to the Helsinki District Court, in which the UAE-based shipping company of the Eagle S, Caravella, sought to overturn the seizure by the Finnish authorities.
+Maritime attorney Herman Ljungberg, representing the ship's crew, strongly criticised the actions of the authorities to Helsingin Sanomat based on his conversation with the ship's captain.
+Ljungberg claimed that, according to the captain, the situation was stressful and the crew were starving.
+He said that the crew had been interrogated without legal assistance, kept hungry and in one room, and not allowed to sleep.
+The allegations were denied by the police.
 The Helsinki District Court rejected the application on 3 January 2025.

-On 31 December, out of a complement of 24 seamen, seven crewmembers, suspected of criminal activities, were forbidden to leave the country.
-Additionally, the police published pictures of the ship's hull below the water line, showing chipped paint and bare metal.
+On 31 December, out of a complement of 24 seamen, seven crewmembers suspected of criminal activities were forbidden to leave the country.
+Additionally, the police published pictures of the ship's hull below the waterline, showing chipped paint and bare metal.
 The damage is suspected to have been caused by the ship's own anchor chain.
-The number of crewmembers restricted by a travel ban was increased to eight by 2 January 2025, a ninth crewmember got listed as a suspect by 13 January 2025.
+The number of crewmembers restricted by a travel ban was increased to eight by 2 January 2025, and a ninth crewmember was listed as a suspect by 13 January 2025.

-In addition to the criminal case and port inspection detaining her, Fingrid has initiated civil litigation for the cost of the submarine power cable repair.
+In addition to the criminal case and port inspection detaining her, Fingrid initiated civil litigation for the cost of the submarine power cable repair.
 On 2 January, the company requested the seizure of Eagle S to secure its claims.
-The ships cargo, some 35,000 tonnes of unleaded petrol, was also seized to investigate a violation of sanctions.
-A Finnish customs enquiry judged by 16 January, that the petrol and diesel carried on Eagle S were subject to the sanctions against Russia.
+The ship's cargo, 35000 t of unleaded gasoline, was also seized to investigate a violation of sanctions.
+A Finnish customs enquiry judged by 16 January that the petrol and diesel carried on Eagle S were subject to the sanctions against Russia.